10sec-project/10seconds/doc/zmq.md

 For instance:

-    $ biteducoind -zmqpubhashtx=tcp://127.0.0.1:29470 \
+    $ 10secondsd -zmqpubhashtx=tcp://127.0.0.1:29470 \
                -zmqpubhashtx=tcp://192.168.1.2:29470 \
                -zmqpubhashblock="tcp://[::1]:29471" \
-               -zmqpubrawtx=ipc:///tmp/biteducoind.tx.raw \
+               -zmqpubrawtx=ipc:///tmp/10secondsd.tx.raw \
                -zmqpubhashtxhwm=10000

 Each PUB notification has a topic and body, where the header corresponds to the notification type.
 For instance, for the notification `-zmqpubhashtx` the topic is `hashtx` (no null terminator).
-These options can also be provided in biteducoin.conf.
+These options can also be provided in 10seconds.conf.

 The topics are: